awsdocs/amazon-efs-user-guide/doc_source/accessing-fs.md

   --region us-east-2
   ```

-For more information, see [Walkthrough: Create an Amazon EFS File System and Mount It on an Amazon EC2 Instance Using the AWS CLI](wt1-getting-started.md)\.
+For more information, see [Walkthrough: Create an Amazon EFS file system and mount it on an Amazon EC2 instance using the AWS CLI](wt1-getting-started.md)\.